Recently updated on April 12th, 2023 at 05:12 am

-No, air purifiers neither remove humidity nor do they dry out the air.
+No, air purifiers neither remove humidity nor dry out the air.
 Air purifier work by pulling in the air in your home and forcing it through filters.

-Air purifier can filter the indoor air but expecting it to reduce the moisture levels or adding to them would be absurd.
-If your indoor air is very dry, the best way forward is to opt for a humidifier that work by adding a thin layer of water vapors to the air.
+Air purifiers can filter indoor air, but expecting it to reduce the moisture levels or add to them would be absurd.
+If your indoor air is very dry, the best way forward is to opt for a humidifier that adds a thin layer of water vapors.

-Humidifiers make the indoor air more comfortable to breathe in and you can turn them on/off as required.
+Humidifiers make the indoor air more comfortable, and you can turn them on/off as required.
 Air conditioners produce a different effect as the condenser in an AC causes the water vapor to condense on the surface and lead the collected water away through a pipe.

 Why Does the Air Feel Dry?

-Air purifier circulate the indoor air multiple times an hour, this can be the reason you feel the indoor air dryer than it was before as the humidity factor is spread around evenly.
+Air purifiers circulate the indoor air multiple times an hour; this can be why you feel the indoor air dryer than before, as the humidity factor is spread around evenly.

-This regulation of air does not remove any moisture from the air but because moisture content was concentrated at the lower indoor space before, it can feel less humid after an air purifier has been working for a few minutes.
+This regulation of air does not remove any moisture from the air.
+Still, because moisture content was concentrated in the lower indoor space before, it can feel less humid after an air purifier works for a few minutes.

-In addition, the circulation of air around the room also evens out the temperature which can cause the indoor air to feel less humid than before.
+In addition, the air circulation around the room also evens out the temperature, which can cause the indoor air to feel less humid than before.
 Warmer air feels more humid as it can hold more moisture.

-Cold air, on the other hand, will always feel less humid and can even feel more drier.
+Cold air, on the other hand, will always feel less humid and can even feel drier.

 Causes of Dry Air

 The most popular factor that leads to dry air is cold.
-Cold winter air does not have the same capacity of holding humidity as warm air.
-Hence, cold air can feel dryer and as it can dry up the airways, it can also cause allergy flareups.
+Cold winter air does not have the same capacity to hold humidity as warm air.
+Hence, cold air can feel dryer, and as it can dry up the airways, it can also cause allergy flare-ups.

 Ventilating the indoor space in winter can lead to fresh dry air replacing the damp one indoors.
-To minimize this effect, make sure you keep your keep windows and doors closed and use an air purifier if you’re looking for cleaner air.
+To minimize this effect, keep your windows and doors closed and use an air purifier if you’re looking for cleaner air.

 What is The Ideal Indoor Humidity Level?

-United States Environmental Protection Agency suggests keeping the relative humidity (indoor humidity levels) maintained between thirty and sixty percent.
-The window is even tighter for people with sensitivities as they need between 45% and 55% humidity in their indoor space to breathe properly.
+United States Environmental Protection Agency suggests maintaining the relative humidity (indoor humidity levels) between thirty and sixty percent.
+The window is even tighter for people with sensitivities, as they need between 45% and 55% humidity in their indoor space to breathe properly.